solariumphp/solarium/docs/documents.md

 Read-only document
 ------------------

 This is the default document type for a [select query result](queries/select-query/result-of-a-select-query/result-of-a-select-query.md).
 This is an immutable object that allows access to the field values by name or by iterating over the document.
-This object implements the `Iterator`, `Countable` and `ArrayAccess` interfaces.
+This object implements the `Iterator`, `Countable`, `ArrayAccess` and `JsonSerializable` interfaces.
 You can use the document in multiple ways:

 -   access fields as object vars (fieldname as varname)
 -   access fields as array entries (fieldname as key)